Champa: Formation and growth

-Being famously known as skillful sailors and navigators, as early as the 5th century AD, the Cham might have reached India by themselves.
+Being famously known as skillful sailors and navigators, as early as the 5th century CE, the Cham might have reached India by themselves.
 King Gangaraja (r.
 413–?) of Champa was perhaps the only known Southeast Asian ruler who traveled all the way to India shortly after his abdication.
 He personally went on pilgrimage in the Ganges River, Northeast India.
 His itinerary was confirmed by both indigenous Cham sources and Chinese chronicles.
 George Coedès notes that during the 2nd and 3rd century, an influx of Indian traders, priests, and scholars travelled along the early East Asia–South Asian subcontinent maritime route, could have visited and made communications with local Chamic communities along the coast of Central Vietnam.
 They played some roles in disseminating Indian culture and Buddhism.
 But that was not sustained and decisive as active "Indianized native societies," he argues, or Southeast Asian kingdoms that had already been "Indianized" like Funan, were the key factors of the process.
-On the other hand, Paul Mus suggests the reason for the peacefully acceptance of Hinduism by the Cham elite were likely relating to the tropical monsoon climate background shared by areas like the Bay of Bengal, coastal mainland Southeast Asia all the way from Myanmar to Vietnam.
+On the other hand, Paul Mus suggests the reason for the peaceful acceptance of Hinduism by the Cham elite was likely related to the tropical monsoon climate background shared by areas like the Bay of Bengal, coastal mainland Southeast Asia all the way from Myanmar to Vietnam.
 Monsoon societies tended to practice animism, most importantly, the creed of earth spirit.
 To the early Southeast Asian peoples, Hinduism was somewhat similar to their original beliefs.
-This resulted in conversions to Hinduism and Buddhism peacefully in Champa with little sort of resistance.
+This resulted in peaceful conversions to Hinduism and Buddhism in Champa with little resistance.

 Rudravarman I of Champa (r.
-529–572), a descendant of Gangaraja through maternal line, became king of Champa in 529 AD.
+529–572), a descendant of Gangaraja through maternal line, became king of Champa in 529 CE.
 During his reign, the temple complex of Bhadresvara was destroyed by a great fire in 535/536.
 He was succeeded by his son Sambhuvarman (r.
 572–629).
 He reconstructed the temple of Bhadravarman and renamed it Shambhu-bhadreshvara.
-In 605, the Sui Empire launched an invasion of Lam Ap in 605, overrunning Sambhuvarman's resistance, and sacked the Cham capital at Tra Kieu.
+In 605, the Sui Empire launched an invasion of Lam Ap, overrunning Sambhuvarman's resistance, and sacked the Cham capital at Tra Kieu.
 He died in 629 and was succeeded by his son, Kandarpadharma, who died in 630–31.
 Kandarpadharma was succeeded by his son, Prabhasadharma, who died in 645.